VisitorLog

 VisitorLog also includes a stats page which displays detailed breakdowns of your site's audience, showing you which browsers are most popular amongst your visitors, which pages are most popular, how many visitors you've had in each day/month/year, and much more.

-VisitorLog will silently (invisibly) log all your visitors, but if you'd like, you can also choose to display a short Recent/Online Visitors list, a daily-visitors graph, or a box for your visitors to enter their names.
-Here are some sample screenshots:
+VisitorLog will silently (invisibly) log all your visitors, but if you'd like, you can also choose to display a short Recent Visitors list, a daily-visitors graph, a visitors summary, or a box for your visitors to enter their names.

 Download